r09491/poorscrum/README.md

 the slides in ASCII text file in order to edit them conveniently.
 There are some simple conventions to be followed in order to comment or to make a paragraph.
 There is plenty of information on the web.

+## Caveats

+The Scrum Masters had access to a shared server

+    from linux: to run his tools

+    from windows: to work with Powerpoint

+The tools do not work with pptx files from _libre office_!

+The tools tested under Linux only!

 ## TODO